-Louis Midgley: I have a very high regard for Matthew Cowley.
-I remember him coming to our home and telling me that if I payed close attention to the faithful Maori Saints, they would teach me many things about the gospel—including by their example how we all ought to behave now in order to get to a future where we all need to end up.
+I have a very high regard for Matthew Cowley.
+I remember him coming to our home and telling me that if I paid close attention to the faithful Maori Saints, they would teach me many things about the gospel—including by their example how we all ought to behave now in order to get to a future where we all need to end up.

 He was right.
 My first missionary endeavors in New Zealand changed my life for the better.
 After I retired from teaching at BYU, my affection for Maori things has deepened.
 My wife and I served a glorious mission in 1999-2000.
 We Directed the Lorne Street Institute which is close to Auckland University and next to the Auckland University of Technology.
 I have published nine essays setting out and defending what I call the Maori Latter-day Saint historical narrative.
 I now know that this is at least part of what Elder Cowley had in mind in his admonitions to me.

-How do you feel about the Book of Mormon?
+How does Louis Midgley feel about the Book of Mormon?